 Longest visit request not (yet) accepted by the State >

 Belgium tabled voluntary human rights pledges and commitments in support for its candidacy for membership for the period 2009-2012 on 25 March 2009.

 An analysis of steps taken by Belgium in fulfilment of its international pledges shows that it has indeed ratified CPED, CRPD, OP-CRPD, and the OP-ICESCR.
 It is yet to ratify OP-CAT.
 Belgium has participated in around half of all Council panel discussions and interactive debates.
-Regarding Special Procedures cooperation, Belgium has facilitated 5 out of 7 visit requests and responded to 1 communication, though it is unclear how many it received during the period under review (missing data).
+Regarding Special Procedures cooperation, Belgium has facilitated 6 out of 11 visit requests.
 Belgium has a strong record of reporting to Treaty Bodies in a timely manner, and is currently on schedule with regard to 7 of its periodic reports.
 It has only 1 overdue report (ICCPR – less than two months).
 Likewise, it participated in its UPR review at ministerial-level and submitted a mid-term report on implementation.
 Belgium has continued to support the work of the OHCHR through voluntary financial contributions.
 Belgium is yet to ratify the OP-CAT.
 It continues to sponsor resolutions on the question of the death penalty and the role of regional organisations and established a B-level NHRI in compliance with the Paris Principles.